• Skip to primary navigation

 Can I make this in the slow cooker/crock pot?

 Absolutely!
+You can make this slow cooker ham no problem.
 Place the ham, broth, and vegetables in the slow cooker.
 Then add the glaze.
 Cook on high for 3 hours or low for 5-6 hours.Ham, broth, vegetables, and glaze added to the slow cooker.

 Ham and vegetable on a white plate ready to serve.